terencehuynh/terencehuynh/README.md

 ---

 My preferred way of communicating is through Twitter.
 Alternatively, you can find my email details on [my website](https://terencehuynh.com/contact/).
-Any story pitch stories should be sent to my TechGeek email address.

 _I guess this page will get updated at some point..._